seebi/dircolors-solarized/README.md

 NOTE:

-*   for "ANSI" themes, the TERMCOL column lists the ANSI colors that are replaced with Solarized colors
+*   For "256-color" themes, the XTERM/HEX column lists the approximate Solarized colors that are used (note the RGB values in the XTERM/HEX column only approximates the RGB values in the HEX column).
-*   for "256-color" themes, the XTERM/HEX column lists the approximate Solarized colors that are used
+*   For "ANSI" themes, the TERMCOL column lists the ANSI colors that are replaced with the Solarized colors listed under the HEX column.